 Campground Review: Venture Out Resort

 While campgrounds are plentiful along Route 1 in the Florida Keys, finding availability can be another story!
 It is recommended you plan these types of trips well in advance.
 We lucked out booking Venture Out Resort back in December.
-Venture Out Resort is a mixed park of both modular homes and RV lots, totally about 650 lots.
+Venture Out Resort is a mixed park of both modular homes and RV sites, totaling about 650 lots.
 All sites are privately owned with about 60% available for rent.
 Most of the lots at Venture Out are modular homes, with roughly 20% being for RVs.

 The resort features a large, clean pool area with water views and a secluded hot tub.
 We could be found just about every afternoon along the North edge of the pool watching boats come in and out of the channel.
 There is no shortage of palm trees adding to the tropical feel.
 The temperatures were about perfect during our stay which apparently is the norm.
 The last few days of our stay were greeted with heavy winds which made ideas of kayaking and paddle boarding just a fleeting thought.
 However on a calm day, there is plenty of water to paddle a kayak or a SUP.
 One of our favorite parts of Venture Out was its convenience to the bike trails that line Route 1.
 We were just a short peddle from the trail and we could ride for miles and miles in each direction.
 In case you were wondering, bike trails lined with turquoise waters aren’t too shabby!